EdisonGold/Retail_Sales_Performance_Analysis/README.md

    - Analyze the performance of different products.
    - Identify best-selling products, slow-moving items, and trends over time.

-3. **Geographic Analysis:**
-   - Explore sales patterns based on geographic information.

-4. **Time-Series Analysis:**
-   - Investigate sales trends over time.
-   - Identify seasonality, monthly trends, or any patterns that can inform business strategy.

-5. **Promotion Impact:**
-   - If available, analyze the impact of promotions or discounts on sales.

 ## How to Use